Trump's long-awaited news conference quickly turns combative

 “I am not going to give you a question,” Trump said, ignoring Acosta’s requests.
 “You are fake news.”

 Such exchanges became somewhat predictable during Trump’s campaign, during which Trump used his combative relationship with the press to fire up his supporters.
 But there are few recent examples of a sitting-president and a journalist abandoning decorum to duke it out on live television.
-The episode was a sign that Trump may not intend to change his demeanor when he takes office later this month.
+The episode — which was condemned by The New York Press Club — was a sign that Trump may not intend to change his demeanor when he takes office later this month.

 Trump isn’t the only one questioning BuzzFeed’s decision to publish the material.
 The dossier contains unproven information largely attributed to anonymous sources.
 The Associated Press has not authenticated any of the claims and Trump has strongly denied all of the accusations.